flarum/docs/docs/extensions.md

 ## Finding Extensions

 Flarum has a wide ecosystem of extensions, most of which are open source and free.
-To find new and awesome extensions, go to the [Extensions](https://discuss.flarum.org/t/extensions) tag on Flarum's community forums.
+To find new and awesome extensions, visit the [Extensions](https://discuss.flarum.org/t/extensions) tag on Flarum's community forums.
 The unofficial [Extiverse extension database](https://extiverse.com/) is also a great resource.

 ## Installing Extensions

-Just like Flarum, extensions are installed through [Composer](https://getcomposer.org), using a terminal.
+Just like Flarum, extensions are installed through [Composer](https://getcomposer.org), using SSH.
 To install a typical extension:

 1. `cd` to the folder containing `composer.json`.
-2. Run `composer require COMPOSER_PACKAGE_ID`.
+2. Run `composer require COMPOSER_PACKAGE_NAME`.
 This should be provided by the extension's documentation.

 ## Managing Extensions